Intermediate Type I

 Closed Tuesdays & Wednesdays year-round

-Take the Metro North at Grand Central Terminal, which costs $36.50.
-If you get a package with your Metro North ticket admission into the museum is only $6.
+Take the Metro North at Grand Central Terminal.
+If you get a package with your Metro North ticket, the total cost is $48.
 But the museum is amazing! and the town is nice!
 Especially if you’ve never visited upstate before!
 Seriously, really try to get there, it will be worth it.
 Give yourself as much time as possible.

 GALLERIES